Kansas Personal Property Statute's (K.S.A. 79-101, 79-102, 79-301, 79-303)

 Kansas law states that all real property and personal property in this state, not expressly exempt, is subject to taxation.
 All tangible personal property owned as of January 1st must be listed in the name of the owner, with the county appraiser each year for taxation purposes.
 The statutory definition of personal property is "... every tangible which is the subject of ownership, not forming part or parcel of real property"

 Personal Property Important Reminders

-Personal Property Rendition Forms will be mailed by the Neosho County Appraiser's Office at the end of December 2021.
-The rendition form lists personal property items that were reported in 2021.
+Personal Property Rendition Forms will be mailed by the Neosho County Appraiser's Office at the end of December.
+The rendition form lists personal property items that were reported the prior year.
 Residents need to make corrections to the form either by deleting items they no longer own or by adding new items such as:

 - No changes to rendition: Sign and date the form and return it to the Appraiser's Office.